-'''

-Lecture As needed

-Special Lecture As needed

-Seminar As needed

-Journal Club Every Thursday 7:30-8:30

-Every Friday 7:30-8:30

-'''
+Available programs: Lecture Every Tuesday 7:30-8:30 Every Thursday 8:00-8:30 Special Lecture As needed Seminar As needed Journal Club Every Thursday 7:30-8:00 Every Friday 7:30-8:00

 The pathology and problems of the representative disease and injuries of bone, cartilage, tendon, ligament, and muscle tissues are studied, and diagnostic technique by physical examination, image studies, and pathology will be acquired.
 Diagnostic methods, examination procedures, and treatment procedure for bone and joint disease and injuries will be acquired, and therapeutic strategy and practice against bone and joint disease and injuries are studied.